Bastzonik/nle_mixdown_metadata_bridge/README.md

 ## Directly in the Resolve Console
 If the script is not installed in the Scripting folders, you can run it directly from the DaVinci Resolve Python console:

-1. Open the Console and switch to Python 3.
+1. Open the Console `Workspace → Console` and switch to Python 3.
 2. Copy and paste the code starting from the line:

 ```python